MoneseWilliams/PKI-Portfolio-Monese-Williams/labs/week-03/submissions/lab-04-certificate-misconfigurations.md

-# Lab — Certificate Misconfiguration
+# Lab — Certificate Misconfigurations

 ## Overview
 Briefly describe the purpose of this lab in your own words.